lakgani/opentext-sam-presentation/slides.md

 <v-clicks>

 * Installs all the required dependencies for supported platforms like python, node etc
-* package the code and dependencies as zip or docker imageas based on configuration
+* package the code and dependencies as zip or docker images based on configuration

 </v-clicks>